Beautiful Lakes in Pakistan

 The Kachura Lakes are the biggest in Pakistan.
 These three large lakes are in the Skardu District of Gilgit-Baltistan, Northern Pakistan.
 The two smaller lakes – Lower Kachura Lake and Shangrila Lake – sit atop a vacation resort just beyond Skardu’s town.
 Upper Kachura Lake (the biggest) is filled with crystal clear water with a maximum depth of seventy meters; this makes it one of Asia’s deepest freshwater lakes.
 With an average temperature of fifteen degrees Celsius, there isn’t much difference between summers and winters compared to other areas near these high elevations.

-Upper Kachura Lake remains untouched by most travelers, which means that all-natural beauty thrives here uncontested.
-Unfortunately, there is no easy way to access the area because of how rugged the land is around these elevated bodies of water.
+Upper Kachura Lake remains untouched by most travelers, which means that its all-natural beauty thrives here uncontested.
+Unfortunately, there is no easy way to access the area because of the rugged land around these elevated bodies of water.
 Locals swear by the vast fruit orchards, which grow tart apricots called Prunus armeniaca.

 62. Zharba lake